Apple Arcade launches later this month for $4.99/mo – TechCrunch

-Apple finally delivered more details on its gaming subscription program Apple Arcade.
+Apple finally delivered more details on its gaming subscription program, Apple Arcade.

 The ad-free gaming service will launch September 19 for $4.99 per month with a one-month free trial.